Rohitsdr/Luma-Cloths/readme.md

 ## License

-This project is for educational and demonstration purposes.
+This project is for educational and demonstration purposes .